The Carnival Band (Canadian band)

-The Carnival Band is a marching band and community orchestra based in the Commercial Drive area of East Vancouver, Canada.
-It is a part of the Activist Street Band movement, which is best known in the United States through the HONK! festivals.
+The Carnival Band is a large marching band and community orchestra based in the Commercial Drive area of East Vancouver, Canada.
+It is a part of the Activist Street Band movement, best known in the United States through the HONK! festivals.

-The band has a floating membership of around 100 members playing sax, brass, percussion and stringed instruments.
-It has appeared as a mobile unit for parades, and as an amplified band with bass, fiddle, guitar and banjo.
+The band has a floating membership of approximately 100 members playing sax, brass, percussion and stringed instruments.
+It has appeared as a mobile unit for parades and as an amplified band with bass, fiddle, guitar and banjo.

 History

 2007

-A spontaneous performance in London, England, led to the “internet phenomenon” of Traffic Wardens Need Love, created about a video on YouTube (filmed by friends of Rainbow George Weiss) of the Carnival Band serenading traffic wardens.
+An unadvertised performance in London, England, led to the "internet phenomenon" of Traffic Wardens Need Love, created about a YouTube video (filmed by friends of Rainbow George Weiss) of the Carnival Band serenading traffic wardens.

 Members of the band formed a board and incorporated as a not-for-profit society under the name The Open Air Orchestra Society on December 7, 2007.

 2008

-In the spring of 2008, the Open Air Orchestra Society began hosting regular workshops which were free, open to the public, and led by Vancouver-based Latin and African percussionists.
-The society also organized and sponsored two trips for the Carnival Band: to the first annual Honk Fest West in Seattle, and to Artopia and Seafest, two festivals held in the northern coastal islands of British Columbia.
+In the spring of 2008, the Open Air Orchestra Society began hosting regular workshops, which were free, open to the public, and led by Vancouver-based Latin and African percussionists.
+The society also organized and sponsored two trips for the Carnival Band: to the first annual Honk Fest West in Seattle and to Artopia and Seafest, two festivals held in the northern coastal islands of British Columbia.
 A community choir, Voice Mob, and samba dance group, the Carnival Band Dancers, also became active as performance troupes under the society umbrella.

 2009

 The band played at two international festivals: Honk Fest West (Seattle, Washington) and Honk!
-(Boston, Massachusetts), and two local festivals: Gibson's Jazz Festival and Vancouver Folk Music Festival.
-They also hosted their 10-year birthday festival, DecaDance which featured the Carnival Band, the Yellow Hat Band, Orkestar Slivovica and Knifey-Spoony.
+(Boston, Massachusetts); and two local festivals: Gibson's Jazz Festival and Vancouver Folk Music Festival.
+They also hosted their 10-year birthday festival, DecaDance, which featured the Carnival Band, the Yellow Hat Band, Orkestar Slivovica and Knifey-Spoony.

 2010

-Vancouver hosted the 2010 Olympics and the Carnival Band supported the Poverty Olympics, the Welcoming Committee, an event at the Vancouver Art Gallery to advocate for social and environmental justice, and the Tent City Party where Vancouver residents acted to draw attention to the issues of homelessness in the city.
+When Vancouver hosted the 2010 Olympics, the Carnival Band supported the Poverty Olympics, the Welcoming Committee, an event at the Vancouver Art Gallery to advocate for social and environmental justice, and the Tent City Party, where Vancouver residents drew attention to the issues of homelessness in the city.
 The band also performed for the Place de la Francophonie on Granville Island several times during the Olympics.
 At the Place de la Francophonie, they collaborated with Big Nazo from Providence, Rhode Island.
 They also collaborated with the Bright Lights project during the Olympics.

 The band hosted a 12-hour buskathon at the Vancouver Art Gallery.

 Honk Fest West invited them to return to play in April.

 The band also made another island tour, playing on Salt Spring Island for the first time.